MuhammadMahi585/Dynamics360-Events/README.md

 ## Usage

-- Visit the Home page (html/index.html) to learn about the company.
+- Visit the Home Section to learn about the company.
-- Use the Events page (html/events.html) to browse and search upcoming events.
+- Use the Events Section to browse and search upcoming events.
-- Go to the Contact page (html/contact.html) for contact details.
+- Go to the Contact Section for contact details.

 ## Technologies Used